Seoul’s Calculated Embrace: Why South Korea’s Crypto Pivot Is a Blueprint—and a Warning

 A spokesperson for Binance said it’s continuing to work closely with partners and government agencies in Singapore to support the growth of blockchain and cryptocurrency initiatives in the country.

-Cross said openness to crypto will yield benefits because blockchain and decentralized finance are likely to make up a large part of the financial services industry in the future.
+Cross said openness to crypto will yield benefits because blockchain and decentralised finance are likely to make up a large part of the financial services industry in the future.
 Asked about potential downsides, he said there are two.

-“One is the failure of such exchanges” and “the losses incurred by mom and pop investors as these aren’t government-guaranteed,” he said.
+“One is the failure of such exchanges” and “the losses incurred by mom and pop investors as these aren’t government-guaranteed”, he said.
 “Secondly, crypto is notoriously hard to track and hence can open up new pathways to money laundering, but I feel MAS are on top of this with their current regulation.”

 MAS’s Menon has repeatedly said Singapore doesn’t want its people speculating on Bitcoin and other volatile cryptocurrencies.